-Carl F. Eiting (son of John W. Eiting) had led the company into its 50th year.
-With revenues exceeding a million dollars and the recent expansion of the plant and office space, the 125 teammates at Industrial Equipment Company had a lot to celebrate.
-Although the majority of the people were content, one was not.
-Carl’s son, Jim, was having difficulties envisioning the company in 2015.
-James A. Eiting (father of Anne Eiting Klamar) identified the inefficiencies of their contract-driven business model that made the company vulnerable.
-He strongly believed that they needed to exploit their manufacturing resources and capabilities by identifying a specific market, thus increasing output and encouraging growth for many years to come.
+Fast-forward to the 1960s, Carl F. Eiting (son of John W. Eiting) had led the company into its 50th year.
+With revenues exceeding a million dollars and the recent expansion of the plant and office space, the 125 employees at Industrial Equipment Company had a lot to celebrate.
+Although, James A. Eiting (Carl’s son) identified the inefficiencies of their contract-driven business model that made the company vulnerable.
+He believed that they needed to exploit their manufacturing resources and capabilities by identifying a specific market, thus increasing output and encouraging growth for many years to come.

-As Carl’s health was declining, so was the growth of the company.
-Carl’s son, Jim, began seeking out means to rejuvenate the business.
-In particular, he sought out ways to invest the business into a recession-proof industry.
-Industrial Equipment Co. purchased four products with blueprints from the recently bankrupt American Metal Furniture Company, thus paving our entrance into the medical market.
-With the new company name, I.E. Industries, there was a change in climate across the organization.
+As a result, the Industrial Equipment Co. purchased four products with blueprints from the recently bankrupt American Metal Furniture Company, thus paving their entrance into the medical market.
+With the new company name, IE Industries, there was a change in climate across the organization.

-In January of 1969, James A. Eiting replaced his father as president of I.E. Industries, and a month later Carl had been elected as chairman of the board, continuing to play a role within the company.
-The medical division began to grow despite a market that was fairly saturated by seasoned competitors, Ritter and Hamilton Medical®.
-And in 1974 I.E. Industries invested in the industry’s first solid frame, hydrostatic trencher, returning to industrial equipment, which the company was founded upon.
+In January of 1969, James A. Eiting replaced his father as president of IE Industries.
 As the medical division grew, so did the need for more space.
-And the same trust that brought E.C.
-Cummings to Minster, Ohio 54 years prior is the trust that led Jim Eiting and company to Versailles, Ohio, in 1969; trust in a village rich in work ethic and that would support great prosperity for both the corporation and the community.
+And the same trust that brought EC Cummings to Minster, Ohio, 54 years prior is the trust that led Jim Eiting and company to Versailles, Ohio, in 1969; trust in a village rich in work ethic that would support great prosperity for both the business and the community.
 With the reinvention of the company came a new identity, Midmark.

 In 2015, Midmark proudly celebrated its 100-year anniversary.
-Anne Eiting Klamar relished in the accomplishments built by her and her fellow teammates as well as the teammates before her just before transitioning into a new role as chair of the Midmark Board of Directors on January 1, 2016.
+Anne Eiting Klamar relished in the accomplishments built by her team as well as the teammates before her, just before transitioning into a new role as chair of the Midmark Board of Directors on January 1, 2016.
 Anne and the board carefully appointed her successor, John Q. Baumann, whose proven thought-leadership and skills led him to grow his former company twenty-fold during his 18-year tenure as president and CEO of Ampac in Cincinnati, Ohio.
-John also had served as chairman of the Midmark board since 2009, allowing he and Anne to easily and efficiently exchange roles.
+John also had served as chair of the Midmark board since 2009, allowing he and Anne to exchange roles with ease.

-In the fall of 2016, Midmark acquired VSSI in Carthage, Missouri, a stainless steel product leader in the animal health portfolio for containment solutions.
+In the fall of 2016, Midmark acquired VSSI in Carthage, Missouri, a stainless-steel product leader in the animal health space—strengthening our product offerings for veterinary practices.